MrCoolition/CAP/README.md

 A Streamlit application for capturing images and extracting actionable knowledge using OpenAI vision models.

 ## Features
-- **Image Capture**: Use the `back_camera_input()` helper to take pictures of whiteboards, notebooks or any other source.
-The app defaults to the device's back camera and falls back to the default camera when the `facing_mode` option isn't supported.
+- **Image Capture**: Capture photos with Streamlit's built-in `st.camera_input` widget.
+The widget automatically opens the device camera and lets users upload an image when camera access isn't available.
 - **Mistral OCR & GPT Vision**: Combine both services to extract text and convert diagrams to Markdown.
 - **Summaries & Next Actions**: Summarize the captured content and suggest next steps.
 - **PostgreSQL Storage**: All data is stored in a dedicated schema.